Curtis named Idaho Youth Ranch CEO

 Roberts is licensed in Washington and Idaho.
 She can be reached at 208-777-9900 or by email to email@example.com.

 • • •

 If you have a new, relocated or expanded business, or announcement of events, promotions or awards, The Press wants to let our readers know.
 Items run Tuesday through Saturday.
-Email City Editor Maureen Dolan at email@example.com.
+To get the word on the street about your movers and shakers, email City Editor Maureen Dolan at firstname.lastname@example.org.